zapier/zapier-platform-cli/docs/cli.md

 ## deploy

-  > Build and upload a new version of the current app - does not promote.
+  > Build and upload the current app - does not promote.

   **Usage:** `zapier deploy`

-  A shortcut for `zapier build && zapier upload` - this is our recommended way to deploy a new version.
+  A shortcut for `zapier build && zapier upload` - this is our recommended way to deploy an app.
 This is a common workflow:

 1. Make changes in `index.js` or other files.
 2. Run `npm test`.